How Did Claude Monet and John Singer Sargent See What they Saw?

 Carolus-Duran recommended working directly on the canvas (or paper) with a brush full of paint.
 He taught that the he artist could “draw” with a brush, and then continue to complete the painting with brushes.
 No elaborate underdrawings in pencil or chalk were necessary.

-Sargent created over 1,000 watercolor paintings with the most prolific period of his watercolor focus after he retired from painting oil portraits in 1900.
-By that time he had grown weary of the demands of formal portraiture, which required an ability to create a likeness of your subject that was close enough to be recognizable, but was flattering enough to have the commission accepted and paid for.
+Sargent created over 1,000 watercolor paintings with the most prolific period for his watercolors after 1900 when he decided to set aside the painting of oil portraits.
+By that time he had grown weary of the demands of formal portraiture.
+It required an ability to create a likeness of your subject that was close enough to be recognizable, but was flattering enough to have the commission accepted and paid for.

 He painted watercolors primarily for his own pleasure.
-At least certainly in the early 1900s.
-So the fluidity that he imbued in his watercolors was a great joy to him.
+The fluidity that he imbued into his watercolors demonstrated his enjoyment.

 To start his watercolors, Sargent frequently drew a light, simple sketch with graphite pencil.
-Building on Carolus-Duran’s teachings, the concept of jumping right into it with a brief sketch. whether with a brush or a pencil became a consistent way of working for Sargent.
+He built on Carolus-Duran’s teachings.
+He jumped right into his watercolors with a brief sketch.
+Whether in a brush or a pencil, this became a consistent way of working for Sargent.

 “He absorbed from Carolus-Duran… ‘that in art, anything that is inessential is harmful….
 And my aim has always been this to express the maximum by way of the minimum.’”